George E. Outland: Early career

-He was an instructor at Yale University 1935-1937, and served on the faculty of Santa Barbara State College, from 1937-1942.
+Political career

 Outland was a delegate to the California State Democratic Conventions from 1942–1950, and was elected as a Democrat to the Seventy-eighth and Seventy-ninth Congresses (January 3, 1943–January 3, 1947).
-He was an unsuccessful candidate for reelection in 1946 to the Eightieth Congress.
-Outland was later a delegate to the Democratic National Conventions, 1944 and 1948; was chairman of the Democratic State policy committee from 1948 to 1950.
+He was unsuccessful for re-election in 1946, losing to Republican Ernest K. Bramblett.
+Outland was a delegate to the Democratic National Conventions in 1944 and 1948, and chaired the Democratic State Policy Committee from 1948 to 1950.

+In 1945, Outland was a strong supporter of then-Secretary of Commerce Henry Wallace's proposed “full employment” plan, serving as one of several co-sponsors in the House.

+Later career and death

-Later in life, he was a professor at San Francisco State College from 1947–1972.
-Outland resided in Anacortes, Washington, where he died March 2, 1981.
-Outland was cremated and his ashes are interred at Pierce Cemetery, Santa Paula, California.
+After leaving Congress, Outland was a professor at San Francisco State College (now San Francisco State University) from 1947-72.
+He then resided in Anacortes, Washington, where he died on March 2, 1981.
+Outland was cremated and his ashes were interred at Pierce Cemetery in his birthplace of Santa Paula, California.